Earvin N'Gapeth

-Earvin N'Gapeth (born 12 February 1991) is a French professional volleyball player who plays for the Turkish club Fenerbahçe and represents France in international competitions.
+Earvin N'Gapeth (born 12 February 1991) is a French professional volleyball player and represents France in international competitions.
 He has achieved numerous accolades, including the French league championship in 2010, the Italian league championship in 2016, and the European continental championship in 2015.
 N'Gapeth is a four-time gold medalist in the World League/Nations League (2015, 2017, 2022, 2024) and a two-time Olympic gold medalist (2020, 2024).

 Early life

 N'Gapeth was born in Saint-Raphaël, France, and spent most of his childhood in the nearby commune of Fréjus.
 During his youth, he participated in both volleyball and football, initially showing a strong passion for football, where he played as a centre-forward.
 While living in Fréjus, he attended a football academy and played alongside French footballer Layvin Kurzawa.
 At age 11, his family relocated to Poitiers, a city with a more prominent volleyball community than football.
 Consequently, N'Gapeth shifted his focus from football to volleyball.
 He progressed quickly in the sport and turned professional in 2008, at the age of 17.